ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-number/index.md

 ## Blank Cells

 If the row data contains blanks (i.e. `null` or `undefined`), by default the row won't be included in filter results.
 To change this, use the filter params `includeBlanksInEquals`, `includeBlanksInLessThan`, `includeBlanksInGreaterThan` and `includeBlanksInRange`.
-For example, the code snippet below configures a filter to include `null` for equals, but not for less than, greater than or in range:
+For example, the code snippet below configures a filter to include `null` for equals, but not for less than, greater than or in range (between):

 ```js
 const filterParams = {